mathrunet/flutter_masamune/packages/katana_scoped/README.md

     - You can get it from anywhere.
     - Manage data retrieved from DB, login status, user preferences, and other status used throughout the application

+**Ephemeral state** is divided into two types, `Page` and `Widget`, because there are many opportunities to manage the state of each screen across widgets, and we felt it would be more convenient.

+In fact, when controlling a map, you want to use a single controller for each widget placed in the map, but if you want to discard a controller when you move the screen to save memory, you may want to prepare a controller closed in Page scope for easier handling.
+It may be easier to handle if you have a controller closed in the Page scope.

 You can simply create a Widget by inheriting from a specific abstract class, like [riverpod](https://pub.dev/packages/riverpod)'s ConsumerWidget.

 You can manage the state like [flutter_hooks](https://pub.dev/packages/flutter_hooks) without writing special boilerplate.